-Extra income for senior citizens and disabled.
+Extra money for senior citizens, retirees and disabled.

-Hobby and gig economy jobs
+Hobby and easy gig economy jobs

 We have a list of options on the site.
 They range from selling crafts to reviewing books or blogging.
 There are also options for seniors to enter into the gig economy by say driving for a car service or walking or boarding pets.
 There are really countess ways for a retired person or someone with a disability to monetize a hobby or get one of those so called “side gig jobs”.
 Find a list jobs that are considered side hustle.